-ELAs have been reconstructed for smaller, topographically constrained Itkillik II glaciers across the Brooks Range (Balascio et al., 2005b).
+Equilibrium-line altitudes (ELAs) have been reconstructed for smaller, topographically constrained Itkillik II glaciers across the Brooks Range using the accumulation area ratio method (Balascio et al., 2005b).
 ELAs rise from west to east at 1.4 m km-1, and are highest in the northeastern sector of the range, where the highest summits presently support the largest glaciers in the range.
-The Itkillik II equilibrium line altitude (ELA) surface is generally parallel to the modern, and is about 250 m lower on average (Balascio et al., 2005b).
+The Itkillik II ELA surface is generally parallel to the modern, and is about 250 m lower on average (Balascio et al., 2005b).
 ELAs for Itkillik I glaciers are difficult to reconstruct because most glacier ice was interconnected and divides demarking their source areas are poorly defined.
-During the Itkillik I glaciation, ice was tens of kilometers more extensive than during the Itkillik II.
-Considering the low-gradient of the valleys, however, ELAs were likely only a few tens of meters lower during the Ikillik I glaciation than Itkillik II.
+During the Itkillik I glaciation, ice was tens of kilometres more extensive than during the Itkillik II.
+Considering the low gradient of the valleys, however, ELAs were likely only a few tens of metres lower during the Ikillik I glaciation than Itkillik II.